iceanfire/stpe/readme.md

 3. cd client
 4. npm install (this installs the react pre-requisites)
 5. node server.js (this starts the backend server on port 3001)
-6. npm start (this starts the react app on port 3000)
+6. npm start (this starts the react app on http://localhost:3000)

 Friction Log